Link to Amanda's Home page

 ARTIST STATEMENT

 I create contemporary sculptures in ceramics, bronze and marble from my Sydney studio.
-My previous work in writing and graphic design taught me to seek simplicity and to keep only the essential parts of a story - and this philosophy now guides my sculptural style.
+My previous work in writing and graphic design trained me to seek simplicity and to keep only the essential parts of a story - and this philosophy now guides my sculptural style.
+I search for the essential elements in a form, especially the human form, through the interaction of shape, line and space.

-I search for the essential elements of a form, especially the human form, through the interaction of shape, line and space.
 My first love is figurative sculpture.
 While people’s relationships with each other is my favourite subject - especially the parent and child - my message is focussed on joy, life and love.
 I am an optimist at heart, always seeing the best in people, and I reflect this hope, and strength, in my figures.

 PROCESS